friedrich-de/AnimecardsWebsite/docs/ankicards.md

 Reviewing words in a context you are already familiar with is problematic and is not representative of situations where you will have to recall the target word later.
-Before you have even reached the relevant section of the sentence, you will already have recalled the situation and it will be impossible to fail the card based on 'meaning' because of how strong context memory is.
+Before you have even reached the relevant section of the sentence, you will already have recalled the situation, and it will be impossible to fail the card based on 'meaning' because of how strong context memory is.
 This is doubly true if you put the image on the front of the card.

-However you have no guarantee you actually remembered the information you made a card for in the first place.
+However, you have no guarantee you actually remembered the information you made a card for in the first place.
 Anime cards fix this by stripping the context from the front of the card and merely using it to remind you of what the word means if you fail it and need to be reminded.